-All nitrate/nitrite water quality monitoring requirements prescribed by legislation were conducted within the required frequency for the DWS.
+All nitrate/nitrite water quality monitoring requirements prescribed by legislation were conducted within the required frequency.

 Section 13-7 of Schedule 13 of O. Reg.
-170/03 requires the owner and the operating authority for the system to ensure that at least one treated water sample is collected every three months and tested for nitrate/nitrite.
+170/03 requires the owner and the operating authority for the system to ensure that at least one water sample is collected every three months from the point at which water enters the drinking water systems' distribution system.

-For this inspection period, nitrate/nitrite samples were collected on January 4, 2022, April 4, 2022, July 4, 2022, and October 3, 2022.
+For this inspection period, nitrate/nitrite samples were collected on October 3, 2022, January 9, 2023, April 3, 2023, July 10, 2023, October 2, 2023, and October 30, 2023.
+This meets the sampling requirements of section 13-7 of Schedule 13 of O. Reg.
+170/03.